itabas016/ebandbox/readme.md

 * Quick summary

-Develop a new structure frame for CMS, contains background management part and web API request part.
+> Develop a new structure frame for CMS, contains background management part and web API request part.

-Mainly two APs Free Me and Theme OnLine.
+> Mainly two APs Free Me and Theme OnLine.

-You can manage you source, such as news, images and show on you pc and mobile client.
+> You can manage you source, such as news, images and show on you pc and mobile client.

-btw, I support the API doc and capture source tools by Tenecent, Qihoo and Baidu company.
+> btw, I support the API doc and capture source tools by Tenecent, Qihoo and Baidu company.

 * CI

-Change to travis-ci and appveyor

-Not use TC
+> Change to travis-ci and appveyor, Not use TC

 ### How do I get set up? ###

 * Summary of set up

-Deploy web site, web cache, DB server.
+> Deploy web site, web cache, DB server.

 * Configuration

-`.Net Framework 4.0` or higher version, `IIS7`, `Redis server 2.8.3` or higher version, `MySQL 5.6` or higher version
+> `.Net Framework 4.0` or higher version, `IIS7`, `Redis server 2.8.3` or higher version, `MySQL 5.6` or higher version

 * Dependencies

-`ServiceStack Redis`
+> `ServiceStack Redis`

-`SubSonic`
+> `SubSonic`

-`Structure Map`
+> `Structure Map`

-`AutoMapper`
+> `AutoMapper`

-`NLog`
+> `NLog`

-`Newtonsoft Json`
+> `Newtonsoft Json`

-### Who do I talk to? ###

-* Feedback
-itabas016@gmail.com